Kevin Wheatcroft

 Kevin Wheatcroft (born 1959) is a British businessman and motor sport entrepreneur.
-He is the owner of The Wheatcroft Collection, which is thought to be the largest private collection of military vehicles in the world.
+He owns The Wheatcroft Collection, which is thought to be the largest private collection of military vehicles in the world.

 Early life

 Born in 1959, Kevin Wheatcroft is one of seven children of the building contractor and motor-racing entrepreneur Tom Wheatcroft and his German wife Helena "Lenchen" Morgenstern.
 When his father died in 2009, Kevin inherited his entire estate and "no longer speaks to his siblings".

 Wheatcroft left school at the age of 16, working first for a Leicestershire engineering firm, before joining his father's construction company.

 Career

-In 2002, Kevin Wheatcroft and Donington Park Racing established the Wheatcroft Trophy in memory of his father, a lifelong motorsport enthusiast, team owner, constructor, and the owner of Donington Park motor racing circuit and the Donington Grand Prix Collection.
+In 2002, Kevin Wheatcroft and Donington Park Racing established the Wheatcroft Trophy in memory of his father, a lifelong motorsport enthusiast, team owner, constructor, and the owner of the Donington Park motor racing circuit and the Donington Grand Prix Collection.
 The trophy is awarded annually to someone who has made a significant contribution to the world of motorsport.

 Wheatcroft is the executive chairman of Donington Park Racing and Donington Park Leisure Limited.

 According to The Sunday Times Rich List in 2020 his net worth was estimated at £132 million.